 Many of you will be familiar with the super-popular Soho House chain; and the quality of this particular Hotel is no exception.
 When you stay at the Hotel, you’re able to take advantage of all the benefits bestowed upon members which includes; bars, restaurants, Cowshed Spa, screening room & rooftop pool.

-Aside from the fact the decor of Soho House is very in tune with my own tastes, making it more of a ‘home away from home’, the location of New York’s version is ideal for first-timers.
+The decor of Soho House is very in tune with my own tastes.
+The location of New York’s version is ideal for first-timers.
 It’s situated in the Meatpacking District, and if you like a bit of ‘real New York’ you’ll love meandering through the streets of Chelsea & Greenwich Village.
-New York is absolutely huge – we walked 15 miles per day – so although this Hotel isn’t ideally situated for places like Times Square, you’ll get more of a genuine New York experience from this location.
+This Hotel isn’t ideally situated for places like Times Square, you’ll get more of a genuine New York experience from this location.

 The Surrey, Upper East Side

 This hotel exudes classic elegance.
-Among its many features is the seasonal rooftop garden (as shown above) and gorgeous Art Deco decor.
 Why did I choose this rather pricey hotel?
 Well, it’s a real, special occasion treat in a rather fabulous location just off of Central Park.
-If you’re looking for a weekend of high-end shopping, great food and even a little bit of exercise (Central Park is an exercise hub!) then this is the place for you.
+If you’re looking for a weekend of high-end shopping, great food and even a little bit of exercise then this is the place for you.

 From this location, you can easily walk all the way along Park Avenue towards Greenwich Village & East Village.
 It’s a long walk, sure, but you won’t be short of things to do along the way.